PaoloMonti42/salt/clean_setup/README.md

 The files in this folder should allow you to use the tool out of the box.

+Since some files are of considerable size, I couldn't upload them on the repository.
+To get everything ready, execute `./pull.sh`.

 In one terminal, run `./qemu.sh`.
 This will boot the kernel inside the VM.

 Here is a little checklist of things you might want to change: